Causes of hypercholesterolemia

 Why they use them?

-Products which contain completely hydrogenated fats don’t go rancid even after long periods.
+Products which contain partially hydrogenated fats don’t go rancid even after long periods.
 That is a huge advantage to whom must transport the product from a continent to another one and maybe the conservation conditions are not very good.
-For that reason hydrogenated fats and so trans ones are added in products that don’t need them, too, as ice creams and peanut butter.
+For that reason partially hydrogenated fats and so trans ones are added in products that don’t need them, too, as ice creams and peanut butter.

 To conclude: pay attention to advertising campaigns which pass off every kind of vegetal fat as wealthy.